-So you are ready to migrate to Linux but what’s holding you back is the fact that most of your apps are compatible with Windows and not Linux.
+So you are ready to migrate to Linux mint but what’s holding you back is the fact that most of your apps are compatible with Windows and not Linux.
 No need to worry, this post will show you how to migrate to Linux and keep you data and programs from windows by creating a virtual machine out of your current PC.

 1. Create a full Windows backup.

 2. Download and install Paragon Hard Disk Manager 15